Louder (Lea Michele album): Background

-Lea Michele Was Formed Into Pop Rock Music In June 2009 Lea Michele left the University by February 2010 then She Did officially Did all Earlier concerts from June 24, 2010 to October 19, 2013 she had performed all earlier versions of the song went well In September 2011 lea Michele debuted a unreleased Fan Club extended play called Cannonball EP names before her late 2013 single of the song Counties to play more early concerts into early 2012 - 2013 In September 2012, it was announced that Michele had signed a recording contract to release her debut studio album.
+In September 2012, it was announced that Michele had signed a recording contract to release her debut studio album.
 Recording for the album began the following month, on October 19, 2012.
 Shortly into the recording process, Michele stated that it was going to be 'a pretty slow process' and that the musical direction she would take would be more 'pop/rock driven' rather than Broadway influenced, which is what her fans were most used to hearing.
 Michele collaborated with a number of big music figures, including producers The Monsters and the Strangerz, Stargate, Kuk Harrell, Colin Munroe, and Chris Braide.
 Michele completed vocal recordings in June 2013, and the album was set for release in late 2013, however, Michele's boyfriend died in July 2013, so the release date was pushed back to March 2014.

 Notable songwriters on the album include Australian singer-songwriter Sia, American singer-songwriters Christina Perri and Bonnie McKee, and Academy Award-nominated songwriter Anne Preven.
 Furler penned four of the tracks that feature on the album, including "Cannonball" and "If You Say So", the latter of which was co-written with Michele.
 Most of the songs on the album are of the pop, dance-pop, and pop rock genres, mixed with some traditional pop ballads including "If You Say So" and "Battlefield".
 Before the release of the lead single "Cannonball", Michele stated, "I just felt that "Cannonball" was the perfect first song for people to hear from this record.
 It just really explains where I am right now and it's been such an inspirational song for me."
 The second single, "On My Way", was released on May 4, 2014.